 Waivers, assistantships, and fellowships are gift assistance that in most cases are awarded based on a student's field of study and/or employment status.
 Click on the appropriate link on the left for general information about waivers, assistantships and fellowships available to UIC students.

-Students must report wavers to the SFAS upon receiving their electronic award letter.
+Students must report wavers to the SFAS upon receiving their electronic financial aid notification.